Defining Quantum Games: Digital Games and Game Definitions

-The early history of computer games dates as far back as the history of digital computers.
-In 1950 one of the first games on computers, \textit{Bertie the Brain}, was exhibited at the Canadian National Exhibition (See Figure \ref{fig:bertiespacewar} a) ).
-Its main purpose was to demonstrate the use of vacuum tubes (and light bulbs), and it did it by playing Tic-tac-toe.
+Among the multitude of games, digital games play a critical role in our culture today.
+The early history of computer games dates as far back as the history of the so-called classical (digital) computers.
+In 1950, one of the first computer games, \textit{Bertie the Brain}, was exhibited at the Canadian National Exhibition (see Figure \ref{fig:bertiespacewar}a).
+Its main purpose was to demonstrate the use of vacuum tubes together with light bulbs, and did so by playing \textit{Tic-tac-toe}.
 In 1951 \textit{Nimrod} played the game \textit{Nim}, again using vacuum tubes and light bulbs.
-The purpose for developing a game for a computer was more of an educational kind, as it illustrated the then seemingly strange idea of programming principles and algorithms.
-The next game known to be developed for computers was another implementation of Tic-tac-toe in 1952 at Cambridge University, where the research project \textit{OXO} studied the human-computer interaction again using vacuum tubes, but with an upgrade of cathode ray displays (See Figure \ref{fig:bertiespacewar} b) ).
+The purpose of developing these early computer games was primarily educational, as they illustrated the then-seemingly strange idea of programming principles and algorithms.
+Another implementation of \textit{Tic-tac-toe} occurred in 1952 at Cambridge University, where the research project \textit{OXO} studied human-computer interaction, again using vacuum tubes but with the addition of cathode ray displays (see Figure \ref{fig:bertiespacewar}b).
 The project aimed to demonstrate the capabilities of the EDSAC computer (Electronic Delay Storage Automatic Calculator) \cite{oxo}.

-The 1950s brought about yet more games and game-related projects for computers, such as the development of AI to play Checkers in The Samuel Checkers-playing Program by Arthur Samuel, IBM Research \cite{samuel1959}.
-These early games were mostly about showcasing new technologies, educating people about them, or researching the capabilities of the technology itself.
-Until the creation of \textit{Tennis for Two} in 1958, games for computers were not made for entertainment.
+The 1950s saw the development of more games and game-related projects for computers, such as the AI-driven \textit{Checkers} in \textit{The Samuel Checkers-playing Program} by Arthur Samuel at IBM Research \cite{samuel1959}.
+These early games were primarily about showcasing new technologies, educating people about them, or researching the capabilities of the technology itself.
+Until the creation of \textit{Tennis for Two} in 1958, computer games were not created purely for entertainment \cite{wolf2008}.

-The value of digital entertainment started to emerge in 1962 when a game was developed not only to test out MIT’s new PDP-1 computer and showcase its capabilities, but also to attract the general audience.
-Moreover, this game was not an implementation of an existing game, but a totally new game designed for the computer itself.
-This game was called \textit{Spacewar!}, a game of space battles (See Figure \ref{fig:bertiespacewar} c) ).
-Spacewar! was the first example of a game that showcased what computers can do \textit{for games}.
+The value of digital entertainment began to emerge in 1962 when a game was developed not only to test MIT’s new PDP-1 computer and showcase its capabilities, but also to attract a general audience.
+Moreover, this game was not an adaptation of an existing game, but a completely new game designed specifically for the computer.
+The game, called \textit{Spacewar!}, depicted space battles (see Figure \ref{fig:bertiespacewar}c). \textit{Spacewar!} was the first game to showcase what computers could do \textit{for games}, paving the way for the evolution of digital games today.